moxley01/phrases/README.md

 ### 65. Not Invented Here (NIH)
 The tendency to avoid using or buying existing products or solutions because of their external origins.

+### 66. Divide And Conquer
+The practice of splitting up a task, and devoting undivided attention to each, thereby completing the task.

 ---